Zoetermeer: Centrum (1978)

-Noordhove (1986)
+Noordhove & Seghwaert (1986)

 Noordhove (postcode 2728) is located between Seghwaert to the south and the artificial lake known as 'Zoetermeerse Plas' to the north.
 Unlike the other wijken, it has no dedicated RandstadRail station, as both RandstadRail track branches run to the south of it.

 Rokkeveen (1987)

 Rokkeveen is separated from the other wijken by the A12 motorway and the Den Haag-Gouda railway line.
 As such, it enjoys direct access to Zoetermeer's railway stations and features numerous crossings under or over both transport corridors to allow access to the rest of Zoetermeer.
 Rokkeveen is further divided into Rokkeveen-Oost and Rokkeveen-West.
 A significant turning point in the development of this part of town was the Floriade 1992, which took place there.

 Rokkeveen-Oost (postcode 2718) extends between the railway stations Zoetermeer-Oost and Zoetermeer.
 The Mandelabrug (Nelson Mandela bridge) was built over the latter for the Floriade (replacing an earlier smaller bridge, deemed insufficient for the increased traffic) as a covered bicycle and pedestrian passage over the railway, motorway and the RandstadRail, which adjoins it at this point from the North.
 The Mandelabrug connects the train station, the Randstadrail station Driemanspolder and the wijken of Rokkeveen-Oost and Driemanspolder.
 Next to the Mandelabrug runs a road crossing - a bridge between Afrikaweg on the northern side and Zuidweg in Rokkeveen.

 The other crossing are the road, pedestrian and bicycle tunnels between Tweede and Eerste Stationsstraat next to Zoetermeer-Oost train station, connecting Rokkeveen-Oost with Dorp.
 The historic water tower De Tien Gemeenten is also now located in Rokkeveen-Oost.

 Rokkeveen-West (postcode 2719) mainly encompasses newer development on the grounds of the former Floriade-park, which includes both residential and office buildings.